 From the results of this analytics platform, flooding was identified as the climate hazard that posed the highest risk to many of our assets.
-As a first step, the Operations Teams completed a flood resilience survey for each asset identified as high risk, to audit and identify current physical building and equipment conditions and areas of potential focus to proactively improve our resilience (e.g. moving equipment above grade, onsite stormwater management, etc).
-In 2022, the Operations Team went on to complete a flood resilience action plan for each of the 'high risk" properties that will guide the implementation of resiliency measures over the next several years.
+Since 2020 we have been taking steps to manage this risk.
+As a first step, the Operations Team completed a flood resilience survey for each asset identified as high risk, relative to the FCR portfolio, to audit and identify current physical building and equipment conditions and areas of potential focus to proactively improve our resilience (e.g. moving equipment above grade, onsite stormwater management, etc).
+The Operations Team has also completed a flood resilience action plan and a flood emergency response plan for FCR's limited number of 'high risk" properties.
+The purpose of the action plan is to guide the implementation of resiliency measures over the next several years.
+The flood emergency response plan outlines who to contact in a flood emergency and includes an inventory of any critical equipment that would require shutdown, and how to restore property operations after a major flooding event, and more.

-The FCR enterprise risk management dashboard identifies all material risks to the company (climate change is among them) and includes 1) a heat map that plots the individual risks probability and impact rating and 2) a risk prioritization and mitigation report that prioritizes the risk rating from high to low depending on the rating value (Probability x Impact).
+The FCR enterprise risk management dashboard identifies all material risks to the REIT, including climate change (specifically the risk to our assets and revenue streams from extreme weather events) and includes: 1) a heat map that plots the individual risks probability and impact rating and 2) a risk prioritization and mitigation report that prioritizes the risk rating from high to low depending on the rating value (as determined by a Probability x Impact formula).
 The risk prioritization exercise occurs annually or when a significant event occurs that impacts multiple risks.
 On a quarterly basis, input is received from various levels of management to reassess and validate for risk trending, and potential increases or decreases of risk prioritization, based on events that may have occurred through the quarter.
 The CEO and CFO review the quarterly Risk Management Report prior to submission to the Governance Committee and the Board.